If We Ever Broke Up

 "If We Ever Broke Up" is a song by British singer Mae Stephens, released on 10 February 2023 through EMI Records.
 The funk-pop song became her breakthrough single, going viral on TikTok and then reaching the top 20 in the UK Singles Chart, as well as charting in other countries.

 Release and reception

 The song's official lyric video was released in February 2023.
 The Official Charts Company described the song as a "quirky, funk-propelled pop song" with influences from Lily Allen and Kate Nash and sounding like Dua Lipa.

-Remix

-In 2023, a remix featuring Zack Tabudlo, Charly Black and Ice Spice was released.